Measurement of the Z boson differential production cross section using its invisible decay mode (Z $\to$ $\nu\bar{\nu}$) in proton-proton collisions at $\sqrt{s} =$ 13 TeV: Introduction

 \section{Introduction}

-The precision measurements of the production of neutrino pairs via the \PZ boson is an important aspect of the LHC program for testing the standard model (SM) of particle physics.
+The precision measurements of the production of neutrino pairs via the \PZ boson is an important aspect of the Large Hadron Collider (LHC) program for testing the standard model (SM) of particle physics.
 They provide a reference for various other measurements in the high energy regime, especially when searching for contributions beyond the SM, where the \PZ boson production constitutes an important background process.
 Expectations for the \PZ boson cross section have been calculated up to next-to-next-to-leading order (NNLO) in perturbative quantum chromodynamics (QCD) and up to next-to-leading order (NLO) in electroweak (EW) production, which correspond to a full NLO EW theory~\cite{Denner:2009gj,Denner:2011vu,Denner:2012ts,Kallweit:2015dum} supplemented by two-loop Sudakov EW logarithms~\cite{Kuhn:2004em,Kuhn:2005gv,Kuhn:2005az,Kuhn:2007cv}.
 The calculations are limited by the uncertainties in parton distribution functions (PDFs), and higher-order QCD and EW corrections~\cite{Lindert:2017olm}.

 Measurements of the differential \PZ boson production cross sections have been reported by both ATLAS~\cite{ATLAS_ZpT7TeV,ATLAS_ZptEta7TeV,Aad:2015auj,Aad:2019wmn} and CMS~\cite{CMS_ZpT7TeV,CMS_ZpT8TeV,CMS:2014jea,CMS_Z_13TeV} at the CERN LHC using charged leptons (electrons or muons) in the final states.
-However, no differential measurement of the \PZ bosons identified via their decays to a pair of neutrinos have yet been reported at a hadron collider.
+In addition, ATLAS has presented differential measurements in pp collisions at $\sqrt{s}=13\TeV$ of the ratio of $\PZ \to \nu\nu$/$\PZ \to \ell\ell$~\cite{Aaboud:2017buf} and $\PZ\PZ \to \nu\nu \ell\ell$ production cross sections~\cite{Aaboud:2019lgy}.
+In this paper, we present the differential production cross section measurement of $\cPZ$ bosons identified via their decays to pairs of neutrinos.
 The \PZ boson branching fraction to neutrinos is about a factor of six times that to electrons or muons, which leads to a smaller statistical uncertainty.
 This can only be fully exploited at large transverse momenta of the \PZ boson ($\zpt$), above $\approx$500\GeV, where the measurement of the missing transverse momentum (\ptmiss) is sufficiently accurate.
 This measurement therefore complements those using the charged lepton final states and improves their precision at a higher energy scale.
 A significant deviation, in particular at large $\zpt$, could reveal signs of physics beyond the SM~\cite{Sirunyan:2017jix,Sirunyan:2018owy,Sirunyan:2019ctn}.

 This paper presents the first inclusive, differential, and normalized fiducial cross section measurements as functions of $\zpt$, where the \PZ boson is identified via its decay to a pair of neutrinos.
 The neutrinos are not detected by the CMS detector, but are reconstructed indirectly through the transverse momentum imbalance in the event.
 We use events with energetic jets and large $\ptmiss$, where the jets mainly arise from the fragmentation and hadronization of quarks or gluons that are produced in the hard scattering process as initial-state radiation.
 The analysis is based on a data sample of proton-proton ($\Pp\Pp$) collisions at a center-of-mass energy of $13\TeV$, corresponding to an integrated luminosity of $35.9\pm0.9$\fbinv collected with the CMS detector at the LHC in 2016.